TVAQCA is bringing the first mini native forest project to the Tri-Valley!

 - Community engagement and student empowerment

 TVAQCA is collaborating with Livermore Valley Joint Unified School District (LVJUSD) to plant a Miyawaki Forest at Christensen Middle School in Livermore.
 Students actively participate in an introduction lesson in their science classes.
 Opportunities to prepare the soil occur after school and on weekends.
-Students will plant the forest with their science class and volunteers.
-High school students and community volunteers are assisting with site preparation, signage, social media, and more.
-The CMS PTA is holding the funds.
+Continuing after school, they will gather data on growth and biodiversity, help with weeding and watering, create signage, install fencing, practice speaking and writing about the Forest, create social media, photography, art, and more.

-We are so grateful for grant funding from the Tri-Valley Non Profit Alliance, the Rotary Club of the Livermore Valley, the Livermore Valley Educational Foundation, and many individual donors.
+We are so grateful for grant funding from the Tri-Valley Non Profit Alliance, the Rotary Club of the Livermore Valley, the Livermore Valley Educational Foundation, and many individual donors through the CMS PTA.
 With additional funding, TVAQCA hopes to bring this innovative program to other schools and community groups.